12 Top-Rated Day Trips from Philadelphia

-A variety of attractions lie within a short drive of Philadelphia, and include important Revolution and Civil War sights, one of the nation's finest estate tours, and two outstanding gardens.
+A variety of attractions lie within a short drive of Philadelphia, and include important Revolution and Civil War sights, two of the nation's finest estate tours, an important industrial history site, and outstanding gardens.
 Just a little farther afield, you can explore the peaceful countryside and villages where Amish, Mennonite, and other farm families live a life that seems worlds away from Philadelphia's busy streets.
 Along with the collections of fine and decorative arts that fill the du Pont estate of Winterthur, art lovers can visit the studio and home of artist N.C.
 Wyeth and admire his works at a dedicated museum.

 1 Gettysburg National Military Park